jeff94040/cko-test-harness/README.md

 ## Setup

 You must configure the following secret and public keys within the user (not system) environment variables on your server.
-The CKO_HPP_LINKS_* keys are used to authenticate Hosted Payment Page and Payment Links-related services whereas the CKO_API_* are used to authenticate all remaining APIs.
+The CKO_HPP_LINKS_* keys are used to authenticate Hosted Payment Page and Payment Links-related services whereas the CKO_API_* keys are used to authenticate all remaining APIs.
 Obtain these credentials from the channels menu of the checkout.com Hub.

 * CKO_API_PUBLIC
 * CKO_API_SECRET